-Effects of the Psychological Intervention: The psychological intervention increases multiple types of investment (Table 2, columns 2-4).
-It increases households' annual labour supply by 27 days per year (5% of the placebo mean) and respondent labour supply by 5% of the placebo mean, with no effect on school-aged household members' labour supply.
-It also increases annual expenditure on intermediate inputs for home production and hired labour by 230 USD PPP (27% of the placebo mean) and increases some measures of education investment.
-Annual household-level education spending increases by 22 USD PPP (3.5% of the placebo mean, not significant).
-A prespecified breakdown by age group shows that this is driven by an 11%, statistically significant, rise in spending per primary school-aged child (Table A.1).
-The treatment effect on expenditure for post-primary school-aged children is close to zero, potentially because secondary school fees are larger and lumpier (Jack and Habyarimana, 2018; Lucas and Mbiti, 2012).
-Treatment effects on both enrolment and attendance are negligible, perhaps in part because these are high at all ages.
+The aspirations and planning workshop has substantial effects on households' economic activities - increasing three types of investment - and outcomes of these activities - increasing revenue, asset value, and consumption.
+The workshop increases households' annual labour supply by 27 days per year (5% of the placebo mean, Table 2, column 2).
+This is driven by roughly equal increases in labour supply by the respondent and other adult household members, with no effect on children's labour supply.
+It also increases annual expenditure on intermediate inputs for home production and hired labour by 230 USD PPP (27% of the placebo mean, column 3).
+Annual household-level education spending increases by 22 USD PPP (3.5% of the placebo mean, column 4), although this is not statistically significant (p = 0.42).
+A prespecified breakdown by age group shows that this is driven by an 11% rise in spending per primary school-aged child (p = 0.07, Table A.2).
+The treatment effect on expenditure for post-primary school-aged children is close to zero, potentially because secondary school costs are larger and lumpier (Lucas and Mbiti, 2012).
+Treatment effects on both enrolment and attendance are negligible, perhaps in part because these are high at all ages (Table A.1).

-The psychological intervention increases annual revenue by 260 USD PPP: 12% of the placebo mean (Table 2, column 5).
-The labour supply, input expenditure and revenue effects are concentrated in non-farm enterprises: households supply 9 days more labour per year to these enterprises, spend 174 USD PPP more on inputs, earn 284 USD PPP more revenue, and earn 109 USD PPP more profit (Table A.2).
-Effects on revenue, inputs and labour supply in non-farm enterprises are all large and statistically significant -8% of the placebo group mean for labour supply and roughly 35% for the other outcomes.
+The Asp&Plan workshop increases annual revenue by 260 USD PPP: 12% of the placebo mean (Table 2, column 5).
+The labour supply, input expenditure and revenue effects are concentrated in non-farm enterprises: households supply 9 days more labour per year to these enterprises, spend 174 USD PPP more on inputs, earn 284 USD PPP more revenue, and earn 109 USD PPP more profit (Table A.3).
+These effects are all large and statistically significant: 8% of the placebo group mean for labour supply and roughly 35% for the other outcomes.
 The effect on profit is also large but less precisely estimated than the other outcomes (p=0.12).
-The psychological intervention also increases adoption of new business practices in non-farm enterprises, such as new/improved products and new customers/markets (Table A.2, column 4).
+The workshop also increases adoption of new business practices in non-farm enterprises, such as new/improved products and new customers/markets (Table A.3, column 4).
 In contrast, crop- and livestock-raising contribute little to the treatment effects on input expenditure and revenue, even though there are two growing seasons between treatment and endline.
-The fact that investment and revenue effects are concentrated in the same non-farm enterprises is consistent with a causal chain from treatment-induced investment to revenue.
+The fact that investment and revenue